Linuxury/Arch-Linux/README.md

 Now, all you need to do is look for `[General]` and add a new line to that group with

 `Numlock=on`
+> For this to work, you need to have selected a theme beforehand.

 After the changes, it should look something similar to this:
 <img width="1118" height="670" alt="image" src="https://github.com/user-attachments/assets/f58c0688-6301-46f2-ba5d-57c25ba3406d" />